crc-org/crc-github-action/README.md

 This action facilitates the setup, start, and management of CRC instances directly within your GitHub Actions pipelines, enabling seamless testing and development of your workload on OpenShift/MicroShift.

+> [!NOTE]
+> You are advised to maximize available diskspace using a third-party action.

 ## Features

 - **Automated CRC Setup**: Installs and configures CRC on the runner.